 What is World Children’s Day and why is it important?

-World Children’s Day is celebrated every year on the 20th of November.
+World Children’s Day, also known as Universal Children’s Day, is celebrated every year on the 20th of November.
 World Children’s Day offers us an opportunity to promote and celebrate children’s rights that will build a better world for them.
 ChildFund Australia partners with others to create community and systems change which enables vulnerable children and young people, in all their diversity, to assert and realise their rights.

 What is the origin of World Children’s Day?

-World Children’s Day, also known as Universal Children’s Day, was first observed on November 20, 1954, with the goal of promoting international cooperation, raising awareness among children around the world, and improving children’s welfare.
+World Children’s Day, or Universal Children’s Day, was first observed on November 20, 1954, with the goal of promoting international cooperation, raising awareness among children around the world, and improving children’s welfare.

 The United Nations General Assembly enacted the Declaration of the Rights of the Child on November 20, 1959, a major milestone in children’s rights.
 The UN General Assembly adopted the Convention on the Rights of the Child on this day in 1989.